Sdam21/finance-tracker/README.md

 ## What I learned

 This was my first cloud project coming from a network engineering background.
 A lot of the VPC and subnet concepts translated directly from what I already knew but learning Terraform, Docker, and ECS was my main goal.

+## Next steps

+Not cloud related, but I would like to update this app to be a budget planner as away to get more comfortable with flask